On this page

 What AI clip detection still gets wrong

-What creators should do with AI rankings
+What to do with the rankings

 The arms race ahead